urmi6899/CSC510_Group25_Project1/docs/Project2ImprovementOnProject1.md

 ```
 <h1> ✅ Documentation </h1>
 Improved the Readme and code documentation where the instructions were not complete or intuitive.
+The demo of the software has been revised and additional images have been added for illustration.
+Furthermore, additional information on how to run the software has been added where it was missing.
 <br>
 <br>
 <h1> ✅ Bug fixes </h1>